Voting in York County

 (closed Sunday and Holidays)

 The General Election is Tuesday, November 4, 2025.
 Polls will be open from 7 am to 7 pm.
-Find your polling place, check yiour registration and see a sample ballot at SCVotes.gov (when available)
+Find your polling place, check yiour registration and see a sample ballot at SCVotes.gov (when available).
+There are no Primary Elections for the offices elected in 2025, but there may be runoff elections.

-Early voting polls will probably be open Monday through Saturday, Oct.
-21, through Nov.
-1, 2024.
+Early voting polls will be open from 8:30 am to 5 pm, Monday through Friday, Oct.
+20, through Oct 31, 2025.
+Closed on Saturday and Sunday.
 Locations below.
 You can vote at any of the early voting locations in York County.

 A reminder that you do not register with a political party in South Carolina.
 In Primaries, you do express a one-time preference when you choose which ballot to take, and if there is a runoff, you are limited to vote in that party in that runoff.
 After that, you are wide open again.
 SC Republicans are in favor of closed primaries, but no action has been taken on doing that.